1995 Súðavík avalanche: The avalanche

 Due to extremely bad weather conditions, road access to the town was cut off and rescue units, many of them volunteers, had to be brought by boats from Ísafjörður.
 Two hours after the avalanche, the first SAR members, along with rescue dogs, doctors and nurses, sailed from Ísafjörður with the ferry Fagranes and arrived roughly an hour later.

 Later in the day, the Icelandic Coast Guard Vessel Týr undertook a 20-hour voyage from Reykjavík through the storm with additional rescue units, medical staff and supplies.

-At 19:30, a second avalanche, 100 meter wide, hits the town and damages several unoccupied houses, including the power station, knocking out power to the town.
+At 19:30, a second avalanche, 100 meter wide, hit the town and damaged several unoccupied houses, including the power station, knocking out power to the town.
 Due to the loss of power, the rescue command and control center is moved from the fish factory to the ferry Fagranes.
 Partial power is later restored to the factory by connecting it to the trawler Kofri.

 Around 20:15, the trawler Margrét EA was hit by a rogue wave while transporting rescuers from Dýrafjörður [ˈtiːraˌfjœrðʏr̥].
-The wave smashed all windows in the bridge and rendered the ships navigational equipment non=operational, forcing it to abandon its mission and seek shelter.
+The wave smashed all windows in the bridge and rendered the ships navigational equipment non-operational, forcing it to abandon its mission and seek shelter.

-15 hours after the avalanche, rescuers find a 14-year old girl alive in the wreckage.
+15 hours after the avalanche, rescuers found a 14-year old girl alive in the wreckage in critical condition.

-The last survivor, a 10-year old boy, was rescued 23 hours after the avalanche.
+The last survivor, a 10-year-old boy, was rescued 23 hours after the avalanche.